 Exam Scoring and Reporting

 The Score Reports do not provide actual answers to questions but do provide teaching points for questions missed.
 Percentages of questions answered correctly will be given for domain areas.
 In addition, an overall standardized mean and standard deviation is provided, allowing for comparison of trainees.
-ASCO distributes score reports to training program directors who then discuss and distribute the scores to fellows individually.
+ASCO distributes score reports to training program directors who then discuss and distribute the scores to trainees individually.